revisit-studies/reVISit-studies.github.io/docs/getting-started/your-first-study.md

 ## Running the Server

 Now, if you start the server (using `yarn serve` as described in the <a href="#installation">Installation</a> section), you'll be able to navigate to http://localhost:8080/ and view your study in the list of studies.
-Alternatively, you can navigate to http://localhost:8080/basic-questionnaire-study to enter the study directly.
+Alternatively, you can navigate to http://localhost:8080/basic-questionnaire-study to view the study directly.

+You should now see your study and be able to navigate quickly through it.
+However, your study is currently set up for development, so you won't be collecting any data yet.
+Go to the next getting started guide to learn how to enable data collection and download your data.